For Legislators

 Summary

 Our top legislative priority is to protect all California children from corporal punishment in schools.
-To do this, we seek a simple but critical amendment to Education Code § 49001 that adds “private school” to the existing language that currently protects only public-school students.
+To do this, we seek a simple but critical amendment to Education Code § 49000 and Education Code § 49001 that adds “private school” to the existing language that currently protects only public-school students.
 No child’s safety should depend on the type of school they attend.

 Problem